 Similar to a digital notice board, Padlets can be shared easily for others to contribute to or to refer to.
 Users can add topics, comments, images, links, videos and documents to a Padlet.
-Staff and students access it through a browser or app; it can also be embedded into Microsoft Teams and staff who have instructor status in Minerva can embed Padlet’s into their modules/organisations.
+Staff and students access it through a browser or app; it can also be embedded into Microsoft Teams and staff with Instructor access in Minerva can embed a Padlet in a course or organisation.

 Examples of uses of Padlets within learning and teaching include:

-- Discussion board – the creator will ask a question for contributors to respond.
+- Discussion board – the creator asks a question for contributors to respond.

 - Sharing ideas, resources and suggestions – these can be multimedia submissions.